Posts

 Eastern Australia Trip.
 Day 11 : Brisbane

-The curtain's is closing!
-We were in the final day of the eastern Australia trip, how times flies.
-Twelve days spent would certainly not enough!
-Our inbound flight backed home scheduled at 9-ish in the evening, from the Gold Coast airport.
+The curtain is closing!
+We were on the final day of the eastern Australia trip; how time flies.
+Twelve days spent would certainly not be enough!
+Our inbound flight back home was scheduled for 9 p.m. from the Gold Coast airport.
 The Chemist Warehouse store is the best place to get varieties of fragrance.
-I got some from Windsor branch after check-out from the Terrace on Gregory apartment.
+I obtained some items from the Windsor branch after checking out of the Terrace on Gregory apartment.
 Then, we decided to go back to South Bank Parkland.
-We visited the Queensland Museum that mostly exhibits cultural and natural heritage of Queensland.
-You can judges from the pictures below...
-The free admission museum also held permanent science-related exhibition called SparkLab.
-A minimal fee required for that.
+We visited the Queensland Museum, which mostly exhibits the cultural and natural heritage of Queensland.
+You can judge from the pictures below...
+The free admission museum also held a permanent science-related exhibition called SparkLab.
+A minimal fee is required for that.
+Does this exist?
+This creature called siderops kehli So...
+Can you guess?
+A family of Macropodidae and Potoroidae Some of the pictures from the SparkLab.
+We leaved the museum before noon for Gold Coast.
+Bye-bye Brisbane........ ...

 Eastern Australia Trip.
 Day 10 : Brisbane

 Time was apparently envious of us.
-Second day in Brisbane was much of visited interesting places in the vicinity in the evening.
-My wife attended the ICCAE event at the Rydges Fortitude Valley after breakfast until the late of afternoon.
+We spent the evening of our second day in Brisbane visiting many interesting places in the vicinity.
+My wife attended the ICCAE event at the Rydges Fortitude Valley after breakfast until late afternoon.
 Nu'man and I contended to walk around the neighborhood.
-There was an Old Museum, 100 meters away from our apartment, we was about to sightseeing.
-But not until I realized that it used to be a museum, now homed the Queensland Youth Orchestras.
-The old building was quite nice though.
-Approaching the afternoon, I cooked for the lunch.
-Nu'man had almost that day in the swimming pool.
-He has got acquainted with the resident's kids while I watched the Winter Olympic Games held in Pyeongyang, South Korea.
-I got my chances to start blogging, even though I know it would took months to complete the 12-days visit to the eastern Australia.
+There was an old museum 100 meters away from our apartment; we were about to go sightseeing.
+However, I only realized later that it had once been a museum and was now home to the Queensland Youth Orchestras.
+The old building was lovely, though.
+Approaching the afternoon, I cooked for lunch.
+Nu'man had almost drowned that day in the swimming pool.
+He has gotten acquainted with the resident's kids while I watched the Winter Olympic Games held in Pyeongchang, South Korea.
+I got my chances to start blogging, even though I know it would take months to complete the 12-day visit to eastern Australia.
+Wahhh... seronok laa Nu'man dapat kawan baru Russia won the Men's Ice Ho...

 Eastern Australia Trip.
 Day 9 : Brisbane

 The first day in Brisbane was rather packed.
-In the morning, we spent the drizzling day on the Mount Coot-tha 10 km to the west of CBD.
-The mount is part of the Taylor Mountain Range, west of Brisbane’s city center and is a listed Heritage Site.
+In the morning, we spent the drizzling day on Mount Coot-tha, 10 km to the west of CBD.
+The mountain is part of the Taylor Mountain Range, west of Brisbane’s city center and is a listed Heritage Site.
 Coot-tha is also known as One Tree Hill and the lookout point was established as early as 1918.
-Among the attraction we visited were the Botanic Gardens, Herbarium and Sir Thomas Planetarium and the Cosmic Skydome.
-More than 2 hours we took to explore, walk through the bamboo groove, the ornamental pond and even is has an outstanding Japanese garden.
+Among the attractions we visited were the Botanic Gardens, Herbarium, Sir Thomas Planetarium, and the Cosmic Skydome.
+We took more than 2 hours to explore and walk through the bamboo grove and the ornamental pond and even has an outstanding Japanese garden.
+I regret to say that even though I brought my camera everywhere, I didn't take as many pictures as I should have.
+I just relied on the pictures taken by my wife and my own mobile phones.
+(Mine is not as extravagant gadget that can took really high-pixel photo shoot...)
+Glass dome garden housed the tropic plants Varieties of ferns on display, including ferns that live on rocks, ...